 Xiaomi is the largest smartphone vendor in India.
 Its success can be attributed to the popularity of its budget Redmi and Redmi Note series.
 While the company has launched its flagship Mi Mix and Mi series handsets in India, they failed to do well.
 This time around, Xiaomi is bringing a new flagship-grade smartphone under its Redmi branding: the Redmi K20 Pro.

 While the Redmi K20 is a premium mid-ranger, the Redmi K20 Pro sits at the top of the food chain.
-It is the best smartphone that Xiaomi’s sub-brand Redmi has to offer — it is their flagship smartphone packing all the bells and whistles of a flagship smartphone.
+It is the best smartphone that Xiaomi’s sub-brand Redmi has to offer packing all the bells and whistles of a flagship smartphone.
 How good is the Redmi K20 Pro then?
 Is it all about its excellent value for money?
 Or is there more to the device?
 Find out in this review.

 Redmi K20 Pro Review